Switchback Travel (Jason Hummel)

 A final consideration when it comes to lantern batteries is the stated battery life or run time, which ranges from 2.5 hours for the Goal Zero Lighthouse 600 to a whopping 170 for their diminutive Lighthouse Micro Flash.
 We’ve listed the advertised specs from the manufacturers in our comparison table above, but it’s important to note that the listed run time is for the highest-lumen setting and can vary considerably depending on output, weather conditions, and other factors (we treat these specs as a rough guideline for comparing models).
 For instance, our top-rated BioLite AlpenGlow 500 has an average run time of 5 hours on high and 200 hours on low, but most campers will likely get a lifespan somewhere in the middle by naturally cycling through the settings during a trip.
 Cold temperatures also tend to drain batteries more quickly, so it’s important to factor that in and bring along backups (or a method of charging) should you venture out in the winter or at higher altitudes.
 To maximize battery life, the best practice is to only utilize the amount of light you actually need and dim your lantern whenever possible.

-In addition to dimming capabilities and modes to adjust intensity, many lanterns feature additional settings for customizing the ambience at camp.
+In addition to dimming capabilities and modes to adjust the intensity, many lanterns feature additional settings for customizing the ambiance at camp.
 BioLite’s AlpenGlow 500, for instance, has a flickering function and multiple color modes, including a fun rotating color option that cycles through various vibrant patterns.
-Goal Zero’s Crush Light Chroma is another standout with eight color modes, including a multicolor fade setting, while Black Diamond’s Zip has a unique flashlight beam for more precise illumination when performing camp chores or using the bathroom at night.
+Goal Zero’s Crush Light Chroma is another standout with eight color modes, including a multicolor fade setting, while their Lighthouse Micro Flash has a helpful flashlight beam for more precise illumination while reading or using the bathroom at night.
 And Ledlenser’s ML6 includes settings like a “boost” function for max power in short spurts, interval-based blink and pulse options, a strobing capability for unexpected wildlife encounters, and even a built-in distress signal that emits SOS in Morse code.
 In the end, most campers will utilize the standard settings most often, but an array of other modes can be fun for customizing your campsite and creating a cozy atmosphere.

 In addition to batteries, solar power, and rechargeable designs, there are still a handful of gas-powered options on the market.
 Due to their limited appeal for most recreational campers, we included just one of these models above (the Coleman Powerhouse Dual Fuel), but they do have utility for cold-weather outings and camping at higher altitudes.
 Traditional alkaline batteries tend to drain quickly in the cold, and while rechargeable lithium batteries are better performers and last longer, they’re still far less reliable than liquid fuel or gasoline in truly frigid temperatures.
 No matter what model you have, it’s a good idea to keep your lantern in a relatively warm place when it’s not in use—like inside your sleeping bag if you leave camp for the day.